goatshriek/stumpless/INSTALL.md

 ## Generic Shell Installer
-CMake generates a shell script that can be used to install the library on systems lacking a more traditional package manager.
+CMake generates a shell script that can be used to install the library on systems lacking a more traditional package manager, for example Cygwin.
 Simply execute the script to install the library.

 ```sh
 # you might need to do this with sudo!